nubbsterr/ELK-SIEM-Setup/README.md

 If you ever want to edit the `elasticsearch.yml` configuration on your own time, **you will need to run `sudo systemctl restart elasticsearch.service` so that the updated configuarion is read by Elasticsearch.**

 # Configuring Kibana
-Configuring Kibana starts with installing it; run `sudo apt install kibana -y`.
+Configuring Kibana starts with installing it; run `sudo apt install kibana`.

 Next we will update the YML configuration of Kibana just like we did with Elasticsearch.
 In my case of running Vim as my editor, run `sudo vim /etc/kibana/kibana.yml`.